Bursting gas bubble leaves hierarchy of pain

-LONDON (Reuters Breakingviews) - Natural gas’ status as the acceptable face of hydrocarbons has suffered a grievous blow.
-Until recently the biggest players – energy majors like Royal Dutch Shell, or Total and states like Qatar – rested contentedly on forecasts of demand rising for decades to come.
+Natural gas’ status as the acceptable face of hydrocarbons has suffered a grievous blow.
+Until recently the biggest players – energy majors like Royal Dutch Shell (RDSa.L), or Total (TOTF.PA) and states like Qatar – rested contentedly on forecasts of demand rising for decades to come.
 Yet the influential International Energy Agency now says that for the planet not to overheat, “peak gas” has to arrive in the next five years.

 The shift in attitude to the fuel, usually seen as a bridge between dirtier coal and cleaner wind and solar power, has been dramatic.
 Only this month energy analysts at Wood Mackenzie called the top of the market around 2035, based on a scenario that would keep global temperature increases to 2 degrees Celsius above pre-industrial levels.
 That implied mid-century demand around 2020’s 3.8 trillion cubic metres.
 In February McKinsey predicted a 6% increase in gas demand by 2050.
 Yet the IEA, aiming for a tougher 1.5 degrees Celsius temperature limit, reckons demand by then should actually be just 1.75 trillion cubic metres - a 55% drop from today.